rgrams/rendercam/README.md

 To change your camera settings, expand the camera game object in the outline and select it's script component.
 In the properties panel you will have a bunch of different options.

 #### Active <kbd>bool</kbd>
 Whether the camera is initially active or not.
 If you have multiple cameras you will want to uncheck this property on your secondary cameras to make sure the right camera is used.
+You must always have an active camera.

 #### Orthographic <kbd>bool</kbd>
 Leave checked for an orthographic camera, uncheck for a perspective camera.
-Certain other options are only used if the camera is of one type or the other.
-FOV is only used by perspective cameras, Ortho Scale is only used by orthographic cameras, etc.
+Some other options below are only used if the camera is of one type or the other.
+For example: FOV is only used by perspective cameras, and Ortho Scale is only used by orthographic cameras.

 #### Near Z <kbd>number</kbd>
 The distance in front of the camera where rendering will start, relative to the camera's position.
-This can be any value for orthographic cameras, but must be greater than zero for perspective cameras.
+This can be any value for orthographic cameras, but must be greater than zero for perspective cameras. -1 is the default for orthographic cameras, 1 is a decent value for perspective cameras.

 #### Far Z <kbd>number</kbd>
 The distance in front of the camera where rendering will end, relative to the camera's position.
-Should be greater than Near Z.
+Should be greater than Near Z. 1 is the default for orthographic cameras, 1000 is a reasonable value for perspective cameras.

 #### View Distance <kbd>number</kbd>
 The distance in front of the camera where the game world is located.
 This is usually 0 for orthographic cameras, or the z position of a perspective camera for 2.5D games (if the game world is at Z=0).
 For most perspective cameras (non-fixed-FOV), this is the distance at which the view area is measured.
 The View Distance is subtracted from the camera Z position on init to get the world Z position used for screen-to-world position transforms.